degenrocket/degenrocket-scripts/initial-server-setup/README.md

 ```
 root (manages initial server setup)
 ├── .ssh
-│   └── authorized_keys (for the first connect only)
+│   └── authorized_keys (for the first connection only)
 └── scripts (degenrocket-scripts.git)
     └── .env (this .env will be copied to user and admin)